 The proposed Restoring Living Shorelines and Reefs in Mississippi Estuaries includes the restoration of secondary productivity through the placement of intertidal and subtidal reefs and the use of living shoreline techniques including breakwaters.
 Projects are proposed in Grand Bay, Graveline Bay, Back Bay of Biloxi and vicinity, and St. Louis Bay in Jackson, Harrison, and Hancock Counties, Mississippi.
 When completed at all locations, the project would provide for construction of over four (4) miles of breakwaters, five (5) acres of intertidal reef habitat and 267 acres of subtidal reef habitat at four (4) locations across the Mississippi Gulf Coast (Figure 1).
 The following is an analysis of the likelihood of juvenile Gulf Sturgeon occurrence and assessment of impact project activities that are within Unit 8 Critical Habitat for Gulf Sturgeon.
-While the Restoring Living Shorelines and Reefs in Mississippi Estuaries project area to the south of the Back Bay of Biloxi are discussed because those are the only locations within Unit 8 Critical Habitat.
+While the Restoring Living Shorelines and Reefs in Mississippi Estuaries project would occur in 4 locations, only the Grand Bay project location and the Deer Island Subtidal Reef project area to the south of the Back Bay of Biloxi are discussed because those are the only locations within Unit 8 Critical Habitat.

 Figure 1.
-Restoring Living Shorelines and Reefs in Mississippi Estuaries-Vicinity Map Depicting Project Locations and Project Areas.
+Restoring Living Shorelines and Reefs in Mississippi Estuaries-Vicinity Map Depicting Project Locations and Project Areas2.

-&lt;sup>2 Project areas encompass the project components, the direct restoration measures and potential areas for construction or indirect impacts.
+2 Project areas encompass the project components, the direct restoration measures and potential areas for construction or indirect impacts.
 Conceptual design features (breakwaters, intertidal reef habitat, subtidal reef habitat, and temporary flotation channels) are subject to refinement and would be sited within respective project areas.